 The hotel is great for families with children.
 There is a children's pool overlooking the beach and conveniently located next to The Boat House.
 Adults and especially children will love a visit to Nihi’s own original Chris & Charly’s Chocolate factory.
-Although there is no children's club there are many activities to keep children busy all day, including hikes, snorkelling, fishing trips and arts and crafts.
+Although there is no children's club there are many activities to keep children busy all day, including hikes, snorkeling, fishing trips and arts and crafts.

 Facilities and activities

-Facilities on site include an infinity swimming pool, Jacuzzi, children's pool, fitness centre, yoga pavilion, chocolate factory, spa and a horse stable.
+Facilities on site include an infinity swimming pool, Jacuzzi, children's pool, fitness center, yoga pavilion, chocolate factory, spa and a horse stable.
 You will have an opportunity to partake in daily activities such as a visit to The Sumba Foundation, daily yoga, snorkeling, kitesurfing, Nihi’s signature Spa Safari and more.
-The hotel is also affiliated with a dive and surf centre so you can enjoy diving and surfing.
+The hotel is also affiliated with a dive and surf center so you can enjoy diving and surfing.